 The Handpresso works best when tamping coffee using the end of the pump handle, and the Minipresso with the bottom of the scoop.
 Considering the small basket size of each, these tamping implements are more than adequate.

 The cleanup on the Handpresso was very simple.
 Emptying and cleaning just the coffee basket was all that was needed most of the time, with an occasional rinse of the locking cover.
-With the Minipresso, I felt I had to clean inside the main body, locking cover, and empty/clean the coffee basket every time.
+With the Minipresso, I felt I had to clean inside the main body, lock the cover, and empty/clean the coffee basket every time.

 Neither unit produced quite the quality I get out of my Prosumer Izzo Alex Duetto III, but then again, that is a $2500 machine that uses electricity and has a fairly large footprint.
 I would have been thrilled to have either one of these on a previous trip to the UK, where finding decent espresso was hit or miss.